feature-engine/feature_engine/docs/user_guide/selection/index.rst

 :class:`DropHighPSIFeatures()` allows to remove features with shifted distribution.
 This is done by splitting the input dataframe in two parts and comparing the distribution of each feature in the two parts.
-The metric used to assess distribution shift is the Pospulation Stability Index (PSI).
+The metric used to assess distribution shift is the Population Stability Index (PSI).
 Removing unstable features may lead to more robust models.
 In fields like Credit Risk Modelling, the regulator often requires to the PSI of the final feature set to be below are given threshold.